logo

 • Collaborating with foreign embassies in Lithuania on sports development matters.

-The activities of the LNOC Foreign Relations Directorate are carried out through programmes of Olympic Solidarity and projects funded by the European Union and the LNOC.
+The activities of the LNOC Foreign Relations Directorate are carried out through programs of Olympic Solidarity and projects funded by the European Union and the LNOC.

-Improvement of quality of sports specialists’ training and raising their qualification is defined and presented as the LNOC training.
+Improvement of the quality of sports specialists’ training and raising their qualifications is defined and presented as the LNOC training.

 The LNOC Foreign Relations Directorate is led by its director Vaida Mačianskienė and project manager Agnė Vanagienė.